Particular/docs.particular.net/samples/azure/azure-service-fabric-routing/sample.md

 ## Scenario

 The scenario used in this sample covers a voting system.
 In this voting system the casted votes are counted by candidate.
+The casted votes are `sent` from the voter client to the endpoint responsible for counting candidate votes.

 Next to this the system also counts the total number of votes casted in each zip code.
+In order to achieve this the candidate voting endpoint issues a `request` to the zip code counting endpoint to track the zip code.
+The zip code counting endpoint will send a `reply` back with the intermediary results.

-When voting is over, the system will publish the results and report them on the Service Fabric diagnostics infrastructure.
+When election is closed, the candidate vote counting endpoint will `publish` the results per candidate and report them on the Service Fabric diagnostics infrastructure.

+After the counting time expires, using a `timeout`, the zip code counting endpoint `sends a local command` to report the statistics per zip code.

 For sake of simplicity, there are only 2 candidates in the election, called "John" and "Abby".
 Zip codes are always assumed to be valid integers with a length up to 5 digits in the range (00000 to 99000).

+### trade offs and known limitations

+The scenario has been set up to show the different kinds of communication that can occur in a partitioned solution: `send`, `send local`, `publish/subscribe`, `request\reply`, `timeout`.

+The downside of the focus on the communication patterns is that the saga design is less then ideal for a real voting system.
+There will be quite some contention on the saga data, which may result in concurrency exceptions and a few retries impacting performance of the system.

 ## Solution structure